hcharbonnier/mangatranslation/README.md

 * OCR Text in textboxes
 * Remove old text from textboxes
 * Use Google API to translate
+* Expand textboxes if possible
 * Adapt translation font size to fit in textboxes
 * write translation in the corresponding textboxes

-## Specials features
-* Support external denoiser (ie: Waifu2x) to improve OCR performance
-* Support tilted textboxes
+* export image

 ## Known Issues
 * Let me know